-Inclusion of Emerging Markets Brazil, Mexico, Greece, Turkey, Taiwan, Thailand and South Korea January 2001

-Strategic benchmark changes Implementation Small-cap included in the benchmark March 2008 Benchmark consisting of countries in categories "Developed", "Advanced Emerging" and "Secondary Emerging" within FTSE All Cap and specific country list is discon- tinued December 2008 Country market capitalisation factors introduced.
-Strategic weights on regions removed July 2012 The actual composition of stocks in the real estate benchmark is eliminated from the equity benchmark January 2017 Exclusion of crude oil producer classified stock from benchmark January 2021 Fixed income Introduction of corporate and securitised bonds December 2003 Asia/Oceania regional fixed income weight reduced by 10% (offset by a 5% increase in the regional weights for America and Europe) December 2003 Inflation linked government bonds included in the benchmark November 2005 Reduction of 5% in the regional Asia weight met with a corresponding increase in the Europe weight September 2006 GDP weighting of government segment and 70%/30% split of government/private segments introduced.
-Strategic weights on regions removed February 2012 Emerging market currencies introduced to benchmark July 2012 Weighting factors introduced for selected currencies in the government segment April 2014 The actual composition of bonds in the real estate benchmark is eliminated from the fixed-income benchmark January 2017 Emerging market currencies removed from the benchmark July 2021 - Real estate Combination of bonds and equities as part of the overall GPFG benchmarks tailor-made to the actual currency composition and characteristics of the investments January 2017
+Strategic benchmark changes Implementatio Capital Allocation · Equity is introduced to the fund and allocation is set at 40% June 1998 Equity allocation is increased to 60% and Fixed Income reduced to 40% June 200 Equity allocation was increased to 62.5% and fixed income reduced 37.5% January 201 Equity allocation was increased to 70% and fixed income allocation reduced to 30% May 201 Equity Inclusion of Emerging Markets Brazil, Mexico, Greece, Turkey, Taiwan, Thailand and South Korea January 200 Small-cap included in the benchmark March 200 Benchmark consisting of countries in categories "Developed", "Advanced Emerging" and "Secondary Emerging" within FTSE All Cap and specific country list is discontinued December 200 Country market capitalisation factors introduced.
+Strategic weights on regions removed July 201 The actual composition of stocks in the real estate benchmark is eliminated from the equity benchmark January 201 Exclusion of crude oil producer classified stock from benchmark January 202 Exclusion of offshore drilling and other services classified stock from benchmark September 202 Fixed income Introduction of corporate and securitised bonds December 200 Asia/Oceania regional fixed income weight reduced by 10% (offset by a 5% increase in the regional weights for America and Europe) December 200 Inflation linked government bonds included in the benchmark November 200 Reduction of 5% in the regional Asia weight met with a corresponding increase in the Europe weight September 200 GDP weighting of government segment and 70%/30% split of government/private segments introduced.
+Strategic weights on regions removed February 201 Emerging market currencies introduced to benchmark July 201 Weighting factors introduced for selected currencies in the government segment April 201 The actual composition of bonds in the real estate benchmark is eliminated from the fixed-income benchmark January 201 Emerging market currencies removed from the benchmark July 202 Real estate Combination of bonds and equities as part of the overall GPFG benchmarks tailor-made to the actual currency composition and characteristics of the investments January 201